dhleong/kodachi/doc/kodachi.md

 The `context` object also includes `indexed` symbols in eg `context.indexed[1]`.

 If you don't return anything from an Alias function, nothing will be sent.
-If you want to handle sending yourself for whatever reason, you may use the `s:send()` function.
+If you want to handle sending yourself for whatever reason, you may use the [state:send](#state-send) method.

 # Scripting